-See Gimbel v.
-The Signal Companies, Inc., 316 A.2d 599 (Del.
+244 See Gimbel v.
+Signal Co., Inc., 316 A.2d 599 (Del.
 Ch.
 1974) (assets representing 41% of net worth but only 15% of gross revenues held not to be "substantially all"); Katz v.
 Bregman, 431 A.2d 1274 (Del.
 Ch.
 1981) (51% of total assets, generating approximately 45% of net sales, held to be "substantially all"); and Thorpe v.
 CERBCO, Inc., 676 A.2d 436 (Del.
-1996) (sale of subsidiary with 68% of assets, which was primary income generator, held to be "substantially all"; court noted that seller would be left with only
+1996) (sale of subsidiary with 68% of assets, which was primary income generator, held to be "substantially all"; Court noted that seller would be left with only one operating subsidiary, which was marginally profitable).

-Difficulties in determining when a shareholder vote is required in Delaware led Texas to adopt a bright line test.
-TBCA articles 5.09 and 5.10 provide, in essence, that shareholder approval is required under Texas law only if it is contemplated that the corporation will cease to conduct any business following the sale of assets.241 Under TBCA article 5.10, a sale of all or substantially all of a corporation's property and assets must be approved by the shareholders (and shareholders who vote against the sale can perfect appraisal rights).
-TBCA article 5.09(A) provides an exception to the shareholder approval requirement if one operating subsidiary, which was marginally profitable).
 See also Hollinger Inc. v.
-Hollinger International, Inc., 858 A.2d 342 (Del.
+Hollinger Int'l, Inc., 858 A.2d 342 (Del.
 Ch.
-2004), appeal denied, 871 A.2d 1128 (Del.
-2004), in which (A) the sale of assets by a subsidiary with approval of its parent corporation (its stockholder), but not the stockholders of the parent, was alleged by the largest stockholder of the parent to contravene DGCL § 271; (B) without reaching a conclusion, the Chancery Court commented in dicta that "[w]hen an asset sale by the wholly owned subsidiary is to be consummated by a contract in which the parent entirely guarantees the performance of the selling subsidiary that is disposing of all of its assets and in which the parent is liable for any breach of warranty by the subsidiary, the direct act of the parent's board can, without any appreciable stretch, be viewed as selling assets of the parent itself"; and (C) examining the consolidated economics of the subsidiary level sale, the Chancery Court held (1) that "substantially all" of the assets should be literally read, commenting that "[a] fair and succinct equivalent to the term 'substantially all' would be "essentially everything", notwithstanding past decisions that have looked at sales of assets around the 50% level, (2) that the principal inquiry was whether the assets sold were "quantitatively vital to the operations of' seller (the business sold represented 57.4% of parent's consolidated EBITDA, 49% of its revenues, 35.7% of the book value of its assets, and 57% of its asset values based on bids for the two principal units of the parent), (3) that the parent had a remaining substantial profitable business after the sale (the Chancery Court wrote: "if the portion of the business not sold constitutes a substantial, viable, ongoing component of the corporation, the sale is not subject to Section 271"), and (4) that the "qualitative" test of Gimbel focuses on "factors such as the cash-flow generating value of assets" rather than subjective factors such as whether ownership of the business would enable its managers to have dinner with the Queen.
-See Subcommittee on Recent Judicial Developments, ABA Negotiated Acquisitions Committee, Annual Survey of Judicial Developments Pertaining to Mergers and Acquisitions, 60 Bus.
-Law.
-843, 855-BALOTTI AND FINKELSTEIN, THE DELAWARE LAW OF CORPORATIONS AND BUSINESS 58 (2005); ORGANIZATIONS, section 10.2 (3d ed.
+2004), appeal refused, 871 A.2d 1128 (Del.
+2004), in which (A) the sale of assets by a subsidiary with approval of its parent corporation (its stockholder), but not the stockholders of the parent. was alleged by the largest stockholder of the parent to contravene DGCL § 271; (B) without reaching a conclusion, the Chancery Court commented in dicta that "[w]hen an asset sale by the wholly owned subsidiary is to be consummated by a contract in which the parent entirely guarantees the performance of the selling subsidiary that is disposing of all of its assets and in which the parent is liable for any breach of warranty by the subsidiary, the direct act of the parent's board can, without any appreciable stretch, be viewed as selling assets of the parent itself' (the Court recognized that the precise language of DGCL § 271 only requires a vote on covered sales by a corporation of "its" assets, but felt that analyzing dispositions by subsidiaries on the basis of whether there was fraud or a showing that the subsidiary was a mere alter ego of the parent as suggested in Leslie v.
+Telephonics Office Technologies, Inc., 1993 WL 547188 (Del.
+Ch., Dec.
+30, 1993) was too rigid); and (C) examining the consolidated economics of the subsidiary level sale, the Chancery Court held (1) that "substantially all" of the assets should be literally read, commenting that "[a] fair and succinct equivalent to the term 'substantially all' would be "essentially everything", notwithstanding past decisions that have looked at sales of assets around the 50% level, (2) that the principal inquiry was whether the assets sold were "quantitatively vital to the operations of" seller (the business sold represented 57.4% of parent's consolidated EBITDA, 49% of its revenues, 35.7% of the book value of its assets, and 57% of its asset values based on bids for the two principal units of the parent), (3) that the parent had a remaining substantial profitable business after the sale (the Chancery Court wrote: "if the portion of the business not sold constitutes a substantial, viable, ongoing component of the corporation, the sale is not subject to Section 271," quoting BALOTTI AND FINKELSTEIN, THE DELAWARE LAW OF CORPORATIONS AND BUSINESS ORGANIZATIONS, §10.2 at 10-7 (3rd ed.
 Supp.
-2008).
-To address the uncertainties raised by dicta in Vice Chancellor Strine's opinion in Hollinger, DGCL § 271 was amended effective August 1, 2005 to add a new subsection (c) which provides as follows:
+2004), and (4) that the "qualitative" test of Gimbel focuses on "factors such as the cash-flow generating value of assets" rather than subjective factors such as whether ownership of the business would enable its managers to have dinner with the Queen.
+See Morton and Reilly, Clarity or Confusion?
+The 2005 Amendment to Section 271 of the Delaware General Corporation Law, X Deal Points - The Newsletter of the Committee on Negotiated Acquisitions 2 (Fall 2005); see also Subcommittee on Recent Judicial Developments, ABA Negotiated